mathLab/PINA/docs/source/_rst/tutorial4/tutorial.rst

 .. parsed-literal::

-    /u/n/ndemo/.local/lib/python3.9/site-packages/torch/functional.py:504: UserWarning: torch.meshgrid: in an upcoming release, it will be required to pass the indexing argument.
-(Triggered internally at ../aten/src/ATen/native/TensorShape.cpp:3526.) return _VF.meshgrid(tensors, **kwargs)  # type: ignore[attr-defined]
+    /u/d/dcoscia/.local/lib/python3.9/site-packages/torch/functional.py:504: UserWarning: torch.meshgrid: in an upcoming release, it will be required to pass the indexing argument.
+(Triggered internally at ../aten/src/ATen/native/TensorShape.cpp:3483.) return _VF.meshgrid(tensors, **kwargs)  # type: ignore[attr-defined]

-That's it!
+That’s it!
 In just one line of code we have created the continuous convolutional filter.
 By default the ``pina.model.FeedForward`` neural network is intitialised, more on the
 `documentation <https://mathlab.github.io/PINA/_rst/fnn.html>`__.
 In
-case the mesh doesn't change during training we can set the ``optimize`` flag equals to ``True``, to exploit optimizations for finding the points to convolve.
+case the mesh doesn’t change during training we can set the ``optimize`` flag equals to ``True``, to exploit optimizations for finding the points to convolve.